openhab/openhab1-addons/bundles/binding/org.openhab.binding.astro/README.md

 ## Astro Binding

-The Astro binding (1.x) is used for calculating many `DateTime` and positional values for sun and moon and for scheduling of events.
+The Astro binding is used for calculating many `DateTime` and positional values for sun and moon and for scheduling of events.

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/astro/readme.html).

 ### Binding Configuration